I Tripped on a Broken Section of Sidewalk and Broke My Hip – Who Is Liable for my Injuries?

 If you have injured yourself in a slip and fall accident on a public sidewalk, it is important to file a claim with the appropriate government entity within 6 months of the accident.
 Failure to do so will forever bar you from being able to sue the government for damages.

 Obtaining Compensation for a Slip and Fall Injury

-If you have been injured in a slip and fall accidents on public or private land, you may be able to recover damages to pay for medical bills, lost wages, and pain and suffering.
+If you have been injured in a slip and fall accident on public or private land, you may be able to recover damages to pay for medical bills, lost wages, and pain and suffering.
 However, proving liability is not easy.
-Contact a California slip and fall accident attorney at Deldar Legal to improve your chances of winning a claiming against a negligent public or private entity.
+Contact a San Diego slip and fall attorney at Deldar Legal to improve your chances of winning a claiming against a negligent public or private entity.